AlfiyaSiddique/TastyTrails/README.md

 1. Improve `CONTRIBUTING.md` with detailed guidelines on the code of conduct or steps to setting up the project locally.
 2. Add a template for Issue Creation
 3. Add a template for Pull Request.
+4. Propose better content for the website

 **Technical**
 1. Add OAuth - Google
 2. Follow - Unfollow feature
 3. Recipe Like - Unlike Feature
 4. Implementation of Chat System
+5. Add Lazy laoding for Images

 - If you are interested in any of the above features do open an issue.
 - Apart from these feel free to propose your ideas using `issues` or if you find a bug make sure to open an issue for it.